manuelbieh/react-book/basics/lists-fragments-and-conditional-rendering.md

 ```

 The relevant part can be found in the `render()` method of the component.
 The state is tested against its property value in `mode`.
-If `edit` is currently the value in state, we directly return the input field with an "early return".
+If `edit` is the current value in state, we directly return the input field with an "early return".
 If this is not the case, we assume that the "standard case" is taking place meaning that the current mode is `view`.
 The `else` part of this condition is not actually necessary here and would only add unnecessary complexity.
 Both times, the text is rendered with the difference that it is an editable `value` of an `input` field in one case, and a simple text node in the other.
 A button is included to switch between the different modes of `view` and `edit`.

 Such `if`, `if`/`else` or `if`/`else if`/`else` constructs are common if you want to create output based on **state** and **props** within a component.
 I will explain them in more detail in just a moment.